CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 The module contains basic requirements for setting up and operating Unix servers.
 It concretizes and complements the aspects that are dealt with in the module SYS.1.1 General Server to specifics of Unix systems.

-If the server is not to be managed by itself, but is hosted by third parties, the requirements of the module OPS.3.1 Outsourcing usage must also be taken into account.
-Security requirements of possible server functions such as web server (APP.3.2 web server) or server for groupware (see APP.5.1 groupware) are the subject of our own modules, with the exception of the Unix-specific server services NIS, NFS and SSH, which are also included in this module be treated.
-The topic of virtualization is illuminated in the module SYS.1.5 Server Virtualization.
-This module is about the basic protection at the operating system level with on-board resources, regardless of the intended use of the server.
+If the server is not to be managed by itself, but is hosted by third parties, the requirements of the module OPS.3.1 Outsourcing Usage must additionally be taken into account.
+Security requirements of possible server functions such as web server (APP.3.2 web server) or server for groupware (see APP.5.1 groupware) are the subject of our own building blocks, with the exception of the Unix-specific server services NIS, NFS and SSH, which are also included in this module be treated.
+The topic of virtualization is highlighted in the module SYS.1.5 Server Virtualization.
+This module is about the basic protection at the operating system level with on-board means independent of the intended use of the server.

 2 risk situation
 -----------------